 What requirements must be met?

-- Bachelor degree in German Studies or German as a Foreign Language, at least Upper Second Class Honours
+- Graduates with Bachelor degree in German or German as a Foreign Language (DaF), with at least Second Class Upper Division Honours

 - Admission to the Masters programme at the UoN